Integration of Immigrants and Refugees for Practitioners

 • Final Application deadline – May 1st

-• All students will be informed about the admission decision by May 31st
+• All participants will be informed about the admission decision by May 31st

-• If accepted, program fee must be paid within 14 days after receiving acceptance letter
+• If accepted, the program fee must be paid within 7 days after receiving an acceptance letter

 Day 1